Understanding API response format, metadata, and headers

 : Your remaining credit balancenote

-: Additional information about credit usage
+: Additional information about credit usage_cache

-: Caching status and informationis_cached
+: Caching status and information

 : Whether this response was served from cachecached_at